Application for Financial Assistance

 f) The programmes of the organization/institution receiving support under any scheme shall be open to all the citizens of India without the distinction of being utilized for the approved purpose, the payment of grant may be stopped and the earlier grants be recovered.

-g) The organization/institution must exercise reasonable economy in the working of the approved project.
+g) The organization/institution must exercise a reasonable economy in the working of the approved project.

 h) If the concerned ministry is not satisfied with the progress of the project or it finds that there has been a breach or violation of any of the terms and conditions, it reserves the right to terminate the Grant-in-aid.